workanator/config/README.md

 Note that sections, options and values are all case-sensitive.

+## Configuration loader directives

+The loader which is responsible for loading configuration files supports some directives which can be handy in some situations, .e.g in case multi-file configuration is used.

+Directives are started with hash `#` and followed with the name of the directive and zero, one or many arguments.
+For example, `#include extra/user.cfg`.

+### Including files

+The loader can be instructed to load other configuration file(s).
+Those directives tells the loader which file to load and how.

+* `#include <path>` instructs the loader to load the file if it's found.
+* `#require <path>` instructs the loader to load the file and if it does not exist loading of the configuration will fail.

+Here `<path>` is the relative or absolute path to the file which should be loaded, e.g. `#require db.cfg`, `#include /etc/my_tool/extra.cfg`.

+Please notice that all relative paths are relative to the main file path, this path you passed into `config.Read()` or `config.ReadDefault()`.

 ## License

 The source files are distributed under the [Mozilla Public License, version 2.0](http://mozilla.org/MPL/2.0/), unless otherwise noted.
 Please read the [FAQ](http://www.mozilla.org/MPL/2.0/FAQ.html) if you have further questions regarding the license.